Potato-Industries/souschef/README.md

 - Craft a recipe.json file using https://gchq.github.io/CyberChef/ to draft your CyberChef recipe, export it in Compact JSON format.

-- For simpler tasks use one of the pre-crated recipes included in the 'recipes' folder.
-Some recipes will require modification as they are populated by default values (e.g. encryption keys)
+- For simpler tasks use one of the pre-created recipes included in the 'recipes' folder.
+Some recipes will require modification as they are populated by default values. (e.g. encryption keys)

 **Generate Hashes**